 Finally, if you are able to Football Hold one baby, you can cradle the other, upright feed the other, or laid-back feed the other.
 Combining different holds gives you a lot of options to figure out what is most comfortable for you and what is most successful for each of your babies.
 Personally, my son had a lot of issues with reflux, I found the Laid-Back Position most successful for reducing his reflux symptoms.
 With the help of two pillows, I was able to successfully Football Hold my daughter on the other side.

 While two babies will certainly change your breastfeeding experience, you have several options if you would like to try tandem feeding.
 Take advantage of your resources, including talking to your local lactation consultants.
-Remain open-minded, try different positions, and figure out what works best for you and your babies.
+Remain open-minded, try different positions for breastfeeding twins, and figure out what works best for you and your babies.
 Good luck, mama!

-Maya Mason lives in the Twin Cities, MN and works as a Juvenile Probation Officer.
-Maya is the mom of 6-month-old boy/girl twins named Theo and Teia who were born at 24 weeks.
+Maya Mason lives in the Twin Cities, MN, and works as a Juvenile Probation Officer.
+She is the mom of 6-month-old boy/girl twins named Theo and Teia who were born at 24 weeks.
 Maya has Lupus and this diagnosis has led her to become passionate about natural health and wellness.
-Maya loves to spend time with her family, play volleyball and travel.
+Maya loves to spend time with her family, play volleyball, and travel.
 She also is an avid writer and is in the process of writing a teen fiction series.

 Check out all our Twiniversity merch in our SHOP!
 We’ve got twin mom and dad t-shirts, twin planning printables, lactation support, twin baby shower planners & games, a digital twin pregnancy journal, and so much more!
 Start shopping now